LAM-IJLRA/ijlra_cheat_sheets/docs/ijlra.md

 Connect to `eduroam` with your Annuaire UPMC credentials.

-## Access ssh
+## ssh access

-Ssh access is useful when trying to access lab machines from remote networks.
+ssh access is useful when trying to access lab machines from remote networks.

 - Create a public/private pair of ssh keys on your computer.
 - Send a [mail to the IT department](mailto:info@dalembert.upmc.fr) with you public ssh key, asking if you can be granted access to the lab via ssh on `vauban.dalembert.upmc.fr` and `chagall.dalembert.upmc.fr`.